The affine Springer fiber-sheaf correspondence: Finite generation and examples

-The subalgebra \(\C[\ft]^W\) is isomorphic to the cohomology ring \(H^*(\Gr_G)\) it acts on \(H_*(\Sp_\gamma)\) by cap product.
-It is natural conjecture that a stronger version of the condition of the previous proposition is true for \(G=PGL_n\).
+The subalgebra \(\C[\ft]^W\) is isomorphic to the cohomology ring \(H^*(\Gr_G)\), it acts on \(H_*(\Sp_\gamma)\) by cap product.
+It is natural to conjecture that a stronger version of the previous proposition is true for \(G=\PGL_n\).

-\begin{conjecture} Let \(\fg=\mathrm{Lie}(PGL_n)\) and \(\gamma\in \fg(\cO)\) is an elliptic regular semisimple topologically nilpotent element.
+\begin{conjecture} Let \(\fg=\mathrm{Lie}(\PGL_n)\) and \(\gamma\in \fg(\cO)\) is an elliptic regular semisimple topologically nilpotent element.
 Then

 \end{conjecture}